lelanthran/libds/README.md

 ## Useful string functions - ds_str
 Functions for performing:
-1. String copy (with allocation),
+1. String copy (with allocation).
-2. String concatenation (with allocation) resulting in a new string,
+2. String concatenation (with allocation) resulting in a new string.
 3. String appending to an existing string (with reallocation of existing string).
 4. Dynamic allocation printf; use printf and print into a buffer that is